Updates on Barnet Mencap's services and activities in relation to Covid-19

 - you should still stay at home as much as possible

 - if you, or somebody you live with, have symptoms of Coronavirus, you should still self-isolate.

 - you should still wash your hands frequently throughout the day

 - you can now go outside to exercise as much as you want

 - you can meet up in groups of upto 6 people outside, but you should always remain at least 2 metres apart

-Masks have to be worn on public transport unless you are exempt.
+Masks have to be worn on public transport and in shops unless you are exempt.
 For exemption card templates, please click here.

 Guidelines on having visitors depend on whether you live alone or with other people, and on if you have a garden or not.

 For EasyRead advice on protecting those most vulnerable and shielding, please click here.

 It’s true that during coronavirus most people must stay home to stay safe.
 But home is not a safe place for some people so,